ALTIBASE/Documents/Manuals/Altibase_7.2/eng/API User's Manual.md

 ##### XAResource Interface

-The TM uses instances of the ABXAResource object to coordinate all of the transaction branches.
-An instance of the Altibse.jdbc.driver.ABXAResource type is an instance of the class in which the javax.transaction.xa.XAResource interface is implemented.
+The TM uses instances of the AltibaseXAResource object to coordinate all of the transaction branches.
+An instance of the Altibse.jdbc.driver.AltibaseXAResource type is an instance of the class in which the javax.transaction.xa.XAResource interface is implemented.

 ![image21](media/API/image21.gif)

-[Figure 4-6] ABXAResource Class
+[Figure 4-6] AltibaseXAResource Class

-Whenever the getXAResource method of the ABPooledConnection class is called, the JDBC driver of Altibase creates and returns an instance of the ABXAResource class, and associates the ABXAResource instance with a Connection instance.
+Whenever the getXAResource method of the ABPooledConnection class is called, the JDBC driver of Altibase creates and returns an instance of the AltibaseXAResource class, and associates the AltibaseXAResource instance with a Connection instance.
 This is the Connection object that is used by the transaction branch.

-The ABXAResource class has several methods for controlling a transaction branch of a distributed transaction.
+The AltibaseXAResource class has several methods for controlling a transaction branch of a distributed transaction.

-A TM receives an instance of the ABXAResource class from a middle-tier component such as an application server.
-The ABXAResource class exposes the following methods:
+A TM receives an instance of the AltibaseXAResource class from a middle-tier component such as an application server.
+The AltibaseXAResource class exposes the following methods:

 ```
 void start(Xid xid, int flags)